-To select the alert types to send to PagerDuty, click Edit Recipient and specify the settings for availability and performance alerts.
+To select the alert types to send to PagerDuty, click next to the recipient and specify the settings for availability and performance alerts.
 For a description of available settings, see Recipient Properties.

 |Note:||By default, all AlertSite monitors send alerts to all configured alert recipients.
 But if you have recipient groups configured, each group’s monitors send alerts only to recipients in that group.
 In this case you need to add the PagerDuty recipient to the relevant groups to receive alerts from monitors in that group.|